ON SALE: Save 5%

 National 3 Peaks Challenge (24 Hours)

-Hike the highest peak in England, Scotland and Wales within 24 hours.
+Hike the highest peak in England, Scotland and Wales.
+A tough but rewarding outdoor challenge that requires a high level of fitness to attempt to reach the summits within 24 hours.

 Itinerary